navibyte/geospatial/dart/geodata/README.md

 on [geocore](https://pub.dev/packages/geocore).

 Key features:

-* Client-side data source abstraction for geospatial feature service Web APIs
+* 🪄 Client-side data source abstraction for geospatial feature service Web APIs
-* Implementations to read geospatial features
-  * [GeoJSON](https://geojson.org/) features from Web APIs or files
+* 🌐 The [GeoJSON](https://geojson.org/) client to read features from static web resources and local files
-  * [OGC API Features](https://ogcapi.ogc.org/features/) based services (partial support)
+* 🌎 The [OGC API Features](https://ogcapi.ogc.org/features/) client to access metadata and feature items from a compliant geospatial Web API providing GeoJSON data

 The client-side support for the
-[OGC API Features](https://ogcapi.ogc.org/features/) standard is not complete, however key functionality of `Part1` of the standard is supported.
+[OGC API Features](https://ogcapi.ogc.org/features/) standard is not complete, however key functionality of `Part1 : Core` of the standard is supported.

 ## Usage